Update on Raspberry Syrups At Starbucks

 While some other coffee shops have some raspberry options, they just don't quite hit the same.
 For now, I think I'll sub in a Monin raspberry syrup and hope it returns soon!

 Common FAQs About Starbucks Raspberry Drinks

 Did Starbucks discontinue raspberry syrup?

-Yes, Starbucks discontinued raspberry syrup during the pandemic because of ingredient shortages, but they've now brought it back so you can enjoy all your favorite drinks.
+Yes, Starbucks discontinued raspberry syrup during the pandemic because of ingredient shortages.
+There is no talk of bringing it back from official sources just yet.

 What brand of raspberry syrup does Starbucks use?

 Starbucks syrups are all Starbucks branded, but they are all made by Fontana.
 This includes the raspberry flavored syrup.